Brian Kemp: Personal life

 Kemp married Marty Argo, daughter of longtime Georgia House of Representatives member Bob Argo, on January 8, 1994; they have three daughters.
 The family belongs to Emmanuel Episcopal Church in Athens.

 In May 2018, Kemp was sued for failure to repay $500,000 in business loans.
 The suit was related to his having personally guaranteed $10 million in business loans to Hart AgStrong, a Kentucky-based canola crushing company.
 The company was under investigation after making guarantees using assets it did not own and repaying suppliers using proceeds from insurance settlements.
 An attorney for the Georgia Department of Agriculture said these actions "may be a felony under Georgia law."
 No charges were filed, and Kemp and the plaintiff reached a settlement shortly before he became governor.

-In October 2018, Atlanta television station WAGA-TV reported that companies Kemp owned owed more than $800,000 in loans to a community bank where he is a founding board member and stockholder.
+In October 2018, Atlanta television station WAGA-TV reported that companies Kemp owned had owed more than $800,000 in loans to a community bank where he is a founding board member and stockholder.
 Such "insider loans" are legal as long as they are on the same terms as the bank would extend to any other borrower.
 Kemp's campaign declined to publicize the terms of the loan.